steindevices/ESP32-LyraT-DSP/README.md

 ## How do I import filters from REW?

-If you are familiar with REW, you simply export the EQ filters from the application and then insert the contents into the file called dsp_import.h.
-Note that you must use the filter export format called XXX from REW, and that the contents must be pasted exactly as exported into the right location in the dsp_import.h file.
+If you are familiar with REW, you simply export the EQ filters from the application and then insert the contents into the file called **dsp_import.h**.
+Note that you must use the filter export format called XXX from REW, and that the contents must be pasted exactly as exported into the right location in the **dsp_import.h** file.

 If you are unfamilar with how to use REW to generate EQ filters, [here] *** is a link that shows how its done.